 There are several ways in which bitmap images (e.g. JPG, PNG or GIF formats) can be converted into a vector image:

 It is impossible to perfectly convert a Bitmap image into a vector one, but with some experimentation it is possible to achieve good results.
-To convert a Bitmap image, first import it into Flash (File -> Import to Stage).
+To convert a Bitmap image, first import it into Animate (File -> Import to Stage).
 Then select the image, and select Modify -> Bitmap -> Trace Bitmap.

 You will need to experiment with the following trace settings to get optimal results:

 - Color threshold: Increase this value to decrease the number of colors in the resulting vector image.
 (When comparing two pixels, if the difference in the RGB color values is less than the color threshold specified here, they are considered to be the same color).

 - Minimum area: Increase this value to decrease the number of shapes in the resulting vector image.
 This is the number of surrounding pixels considered when assigning a color to a pixel.

 - Curve fit: How smoothly the outlines will be drawn.

 - Corner threshold: Select how many corners you wish to keep.

 The following values illustrate what settings to use if you wish to create a vector that most closely resembles the original bitmap.
 However, the settings below are not recommended due to the large number of shapes created.
 These settings may also cause the Animate software to crash.

 - Curve Fit: Pixels